-and INSPIRATION for Difference Makers
+and INSPIRATION for Difference Maker Educators

 "…For every dollar invested, there is a return of more than 11 dollars.
 The lead researcher told us “These are unprecedented returns, particularly given that, while the estimates of the costs are clear, only a portion of the possible benefits are captured.”
 Benefits include reductions in child aggression, substance abuse, delinquency, and violence; lower levels of depression and anxiety; and increased grades, attendance, and performance in core academic subjects."